Los Blancos earned a hard-fought victory on Monday night, with the attacking pair finding the goals to get their Liga campaign back to winning ways

 But ultimately it proved nothing more than a slight embarrassment for Ronaldo, during what was an often nervy display from Mourinho’s men.
 A miserable night for Casado was complete when he was dismissed in stoppage time, picking up second booking after a needless foul on Ozil.

-There remains plenty to work on for Mourinho, not least his side's tendency to needlessly give the ball away.
-After the points they have already dropped this season, however, the victory was all that mattered.
+There will be plenty to work on for Mourinho this week, not least his side's tendency to needlessly give the ball away.
+After the points they have already dropped this season, however, that will not matter tonight.